jruby/warbler/README.txt

 +:development+ and +:test+ will be excluded by default, unless you specify with +config.bundle_without+ in +config/warble.rb+.

+Warbler supports Bundler for gems and git repositories, but not for plain path components.
+Warbler will warn when a +:path+ component is found in the +Gemfile+ and will refuse to include it in the archive.

 == War Files

 === Rails applications